java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_modern_io/index.md

 * Reading and writing text files
 * Reading text, images, JSON from the web
 * Visiting files in a directory
-* Reading a zip file
+* Reading a ZIP file
 * Creating a temporary file or directory

 The Java API supports many other tasks, which are explained in detail in the [Java I/O API tutorial](https://dev.java/learn/java-io/).